GitHub-for-Devs/day-1-caption-this/_slides/02-Puneet-Minhas.md

 title: "Welcome to our slide deck!"
 ---

-Welcome to the GitHub Training!
+Welcome to the GitHub for Devs Training!

 ![octocat-de-los-muertos](https://octodex.github.com/images/octocat-de-los-muertos.jpg)
 {: .center}